xfactor20/compute-services/azure/README.md

-# Linux VM Provisioning with Terraform
+# Linux VM Provisioning and Azure Kubernetes Service (AKS) setup via Terraform

 *Quickly create a single Linux VM in Azure, with sane and secure defaults*